Chat with us, powered by LiveChat

 Protect Your Investment, Protect Your Health

-A properly installed sanitary well cap is low-cost insurance against bacterial contamination, expensive repairs, and health risks.
+A properly installed sanitary well cap or cover is low-cost insurance against bacterial contamination, expensive repairs, and health risks.
 Inspect it seasonally, keep the area clear, and contact a licensed professional if you spot damage.
 It's a small step that provides peace of mind with every glass of water.

 Works Cited & Further Reading